Hayfever Symptoms The Same As New Covid Variant

 | Last updated

-Hayfever sufferers are feeling confused after experts warned that the condition shares many symptoms with the Delta covid-19 variant, which originated in India and is now the dominant strain here in the UK.
+However, experts are now warning that the Delta variant, which originated in India and is now the dominant strain here in the UK, could present itself differently to the Covid we're more familiar with.

 Watch the video below.

-"Since the start of May, we have been looking at the top symptoms in the app users - and they are not the same as they were," he explained.
+"Since the start of May, we have been looking at the top symptoms in the app users - and they are not the same as they were," he explained in a YouTube video.

 "This variant seems to be working slightly differently.
 People might think they've just got some sort of seasonal cold and they still go out to parties and they might spread around to six other people.
 We think this is fuelling a lot of the problem."